(Quick Reference)

 Allowing the plugin to build a reply message only converts the data returned from the message handler and publishes it to the reply queue.
 If you need to set any of the other message properties,

-like headers, content-types, etc, you must manually build the response message using the rabbitMessagePublisher
+like headers, content-types, etc, you must manually build the response message using the rabbitMessagePublisher, and refrain from returning data from the message handler.

 4.2 Subscribing To Queues